 A DC contactor is an electro-mechanical device that switches high currents in direct current (DC) circuits.
 When carefully designed, selected, and installed with regard to environmental and operating conditions, they can be used in a variety of applications, including in the following industries: agriculture, automotive, construction, lawn and garden, marine, mobile hydraulics, and trucking.

 Below we outline the basic operating principles of DC contactors and the product solutions we have available.

 A Basic Overview of DC Contactors

-As indicated above, DC contactors control the flow of current in DC circuits.
-Their basic design consists of the following components: an electromagnet, a plunger, and contacts.
+DC contactors switch current in high current DC circuits.
+Their basic design consists of the following components: a coil, a plunger, and contacts.

 At rest, a DC contactor is (generally) normally open.
-When power is applied to the circuit, it flows into the contactor’s electromagnet.
-The energization of the electromagnet generates a magnetic field, which pulls the plunger into the coil and forces the contacts to meet, closing—i.e., completing—the circuit.
-The closed circuit allows the power to flow into the connected equipment.
-When the power input is interrupted, the electromagnet de-energizes, the magnetic field dissipates, and the contacts spring apart, reopening the circuit and ceasing power flow to the load.
+When power is applied to the coil, an electromagnet is created.
+When the coil is energized, the electromagnet field pulls the plunger into the coil and forces the contacts to close, completing the load circuit.
+When the contacts close, current is allowed to flow into the connected equipment.
+When power to the coil is interrupted, the electromagnet de-energizes, the magnetic field dissipates, and the contacts spring apart, reopening the circuit and ceasing power flow to the load.